 When there’s no available username for an online account, there is no way to request a password reset from a vendor’s login screen.

-In some cases, you can successfully plead your case with the online vendor’s customer service department.
+Sometimes, you can successfully plead your case with the online vendor’s customer service department.

 In other cases, access to that account can never be recovered without the cooperation of the former employee.